cihan1200/Pulse/README.md

-# React + Vite
+# Pulse

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Pulse is a very simple social media application.
+Create and share posts with other people.

 Currently, two official plugins are available: